Qabel/qabel.github.io/_docs/Qabel-Protocol-Register.md

 ## Register server

-The register server receives a new identity and saves it to a database, if the identity is valid.
+The register server receives a new identity and saves it to the database, if the identity is valid.
 The request must contain an alias, the drop url and the public key, additionally it can contain an email address and a telephone number.

-Every user can search for an identity on this server, if the request contains at least one of the previous information.
+Every user can search for identities on this server, if the request contains at least one of the previous information.

+The server can also update an identity, if the user signs the request with the corresponding private key.
+The server will check this signature with the public key from the database.
+If the user wants to update the public key, a new identity has to be created and the old identity can be deleted (if the old private key is known).

 ### Identity

 Create a new identity:

-* Resource: /api/v0/identity
+* Resource: /api/v0/create
 * Method: POST
 * Request data: `{alias: STR, drop_url: STR, pub_key: STR[, email: STR, mobile: STR]}`
 * Response data: `{url: STR}`